create your own

-Holiday Recipes - Breakfast
+Christmas Holiday Recipes - Breakfast For Reindeer and People

-The Holiday Season is hectic, often resulting in the kids not wanting to sit down and eat, especially breakfast, because of the parties at school with candy and treats that they'd rather enjoy.
+The Christmas and Winter Holiday Season is hectic, often resulting in the kids not wanting to sit down and eat, especially breakfast, because of the parties at school with candy and treats that they'd rather enjoy.
 However, if you make these quick-cooking oatmeals with the POW factor, your kids may enjoy breakfast.
 They will intake a little more sugar than usual with some of them, so don't let them go hog wild and have 3 servings, even though it is Christmas.
 Kids shouldn't have to go on a diet in January :) But first --

 Special Christmas Treat for Santa's Team: